neurobin/norm/README.md

 To write a model, you need to inherit from `Norm\Model` class.
 This model provides a default 'id' column for the primary key.

 If you are working with `mysql`, you can inherit from `Norm\MysqlBase`.
 This one provides two additional columns: `created_at` and `updated_at`.
 Of course, you can make your own base models and inherit from them if you wish.
-In that case, the base models must inherit from `Norm\Model`.

 For a property `username`, you will define its schema as `$_col_username = 'varchar(65)'` and the default value as `$_dfl_username = 'John Doe'`.